DavidBK/shampoo/Node/Asynchronous-Javascript.md

    Commit and push your changes.

 5. Write a code that does the same as the code in [Callbacks "Parallel" execution](#parallel-execution) but using event handlers.
-You may add the [After "Parallel" job](#after-parallel-execution---optional) if you implement it in the callbacks section.
+You may add the [After "Parallel" job](#after-parallel-execution---optional).

    Commit and push your changes.